Vanishborn/VirPlot/README.md

 This tool runs with standard Python 3 and requires only:

+- `numpy`
 - `matplotlib`
 - `pyyaml`

-We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/) for environment and dependency management:
+We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/) for isolated environment and dependency management:

 ```bash
 conda create -n daplot numpy matplotlib pyyaml